canada-ca/micro-acquisition/_pages/en/user-guide.md

 If the work _does meet_ the Work Acceptance Criteria in the opportunity statement, you send an invoice for the fixed price of the opportunity, plus any applicable taxes to [NA-FPS-SFA-GD@hrsdc-rhdcc.gc.ca](mailto:NA-FPS-SFA-GD@hrsdc-rhdcc.gc.ca).

-You may use your own invoice template if you have one, or use this  [invoice template](../../assets/invoice_template.odt).
+You may use your own invoice template if you have one, or use this  [invoice template (ODT 25.8 kB)](../../assets/invoice_template.odt).
 It includes all the fields required for payment.